isomerpages/enterprisesg-sac-old/newsroom/events/_posts/2019-03-01-laboratory-management-course.md

 **Fee**: SGD 1284.00 (inclusive of GST)

 **Course Venue:**
 Village Hotel Bugis
 390 Victoria Street, Singapore 188061
 (Training room: Quartz 1, Level 6)

 We are now open for registration.
-Please go to this link for the registration form.
+Please go to this link for the [registration form](/files/events/Registration%20form%20(LM%20and%20IA-Mar%202019).docx).

 This 3-day course is to help the participants:
 * Understand the requirements of ISO/IEC 17025:2017 as applied to calibration/testing laboratories; and